mawall7/ChatBasicApp/ChatBasicApp/readme.txt

 2) The testing challenges needed to be handled were:
 	- implement a testing-friendly environment
 	- set up the tests, mocks (pretty straitforward?)
-	- setting up asyncronous tests.
+	- setting up asyncronous tests unit tests.
+    - integration tests.

 If possible, run integration tests where you have multiple ChatPeer instances talking to each other*/